-Part 5 of Keeping Children Safe in Education (September 2019) clearly outlines the response that should be taken.
+Part 5 of Keeping Children Safe in Education (September 2018) clearly outlines the response that should be taken.

 If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
-They should then liaise with MASH and follow guidance laid out in KCSIE (September 2019).
+They should then liaise with MASH and follow guidance laid out in KCSIE (September 2018)

-6.8 Children with special educational needs and disabilities
+6.6 Children with special educational needs and disabilities

 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-The individual school may need to devise a policy /procedure that meets the individual needs of a child.
+The school may need to devise a policy /procedure that meets the individual needs of a child.
 This should be written in conjunction with the parent(s) and staff working with the child.
 The child where they are of sufficient understanding should have the policy/procedure discussed with them.
 All staff need to be confident in its use.

-An Daras Trust and its schools recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
+Lewtrenchard C of E School recognises that additional barriers can exist when identifying abuse and neglect in this group of children.
 These can include: